layilin/SP23-33852/_texts/sc-page056.md

 - With these attack the predatory bands;
 - Quickly the unequal conflict they decline,
-- And, chattering, fling the ill-got spoils away.
+- And, chattering, fling their ill-got spoils away.
 - So when, of late, innumerous Gallic hosts [55]
 - Fierce, wanton, cruel, did by stealth invade
 - The peaceable American's domains,